Aleksei-Miller/MotionPad/README.md

 # MotionPad

-`MotionPad` is a Windows tray app that turns PS Move and PS Navigation controllers into an Xbox 360 controller, keyboard, and mouse input.
+`MotionPad` is a Windows tray app that turns PS Move and PS Navigation controllers into an Xbox 360 controller, keyboard and mouse input.

 It is designed to stay in the background, reload profiles without restarting, and let you switch control schemes quickly from the tray.